Open-Earth-Foundation/cc-poc-template/API.md

 **For Remix Developers**: Use this documentation as your foundation, then adapt the APIs to your specific use case requirements.

+💡 **When in doubt**: Check the official [CityCatalyst Documentation](https://citycatalyst.openearth.dev/docs/) for the latest API specifications and best practices.

 ## Table of Contents
 - [Authentication](#authentication)
 - [API Endpoints](#api-endpoints)